Kimiyori/tree_menu/README.md

 ```
 App will be available at http://localhost:8000

+Admin account will be created with the following data:

+User: test_admin

+Password: test_admin

 # Description solution

 The best solution was to use the MPTT library, which allowed the most efficient